 Baku is the local name for dragons.
 Specifically, a race of White Water dragons previously unknown to dragon (or human) kind.
 They are the descendants of The Twelfth Egg, hatched around the time of the Breaking of the World.
 Because the Baku have never encountered other dragons, they know nothing of dragon culture or of the other types, and do not observe dragon politics or laws.
 They believe they are the only dragons, anywhere.

 The Baku have a matriarchal society, led by a god-queen called Hebat.
 The crown is not hereditary, though several generations of the same lineage might hold it.
 The queen always takes the name of Hebat and is absolute monarch of the light.
 While she is called god-queen, she will not claim her own divinity, instead calling on the mytho-history of the kingdom and declaring herself as a sort of stand-in for the One King, whom the Baku believe to be dead.

 Mythology and History

-The Immaru was settled at the Breaking of the World at the end of the Mythical Age, originally by a small group of dragons, humans, and Mystical Creatures, to hide from the turmoil of the breaking.
+The Immaru was settled at the Breaking of the World at the end of the Mythical Age, originally by a small group of dragons, humans, and Mystical Creatures.
 They now believe (thanks to the storm left over from said event) all of creation was destroyed, and they are the last survivors.
-They believe there is nothing but darkness, endless wastes, beyond their land.
+They believe there is nothing but darkness, and endless wastes, beyond their land.

 Immaru Creation Myth